janelia-flyem/cluster-calclabels/README.md

 * NeuroProof: build region adjacency graph (RAG) from labels (labels->graph)
 * NeuroProof: generate uncertainty between graph edges (graph->graph)

+(Note: Gala should be set to the 'watershed' branch and installed using buildem.
+CalcLabelOrchestration can be installed using 'python setup.py build; python setup.py install' with the buildem's python.
+NeuroProof should be installed in buildem.)

 ## Other Details

 For this script to work properly on the cluster, automatic ssh access must be available from the http server to the orchestrating script.
 When launching the server,